-The perfection in this recipe is the mix of the blander flavored tofu, carrot and asparagus mixed with the spicy chilies.
+The perfection in this recipe is the mix of the blander flavored tofu, plus the carrot and asparagus mixed with the spicy chilies.

 Of course you can vary the amount of heat to suit your taste buds by simply adding more or fewer chilies to the recipe.

 - 3 tablespoons (45 mL) vegetable oil, divided

 - 12 ounces (375 g) firm tofu, patted dry, cut in 1/2-inch (1 cm) cubes